General Studies Writing

 GSW course—1100, 1110 or 1120—best suits their needs as writers.

 At the end of the semester, each student’s writing portfolio is assessed by one or more evaluators in addition to the instructor.
 In this way, students receive feedback from multiple instructors, and the GSW program is able to maintain consistent standards across the many sections of each course.

 - Satisfactory/No Credit grading in 1100 and 1110

 Because GSW views writing as a process that takes some students longer than others to master, students are not penalized in traditional ways (with D’s or F’s) if their writing has not reached minimal proficiency by the end of the term.

 Students who successfully complete their GSW courses will have achieved GSW’s Learning Outcomes, which focus on the following:

 - Values Exploration

 Students in GSW courses use computer technology as they draft their essays, conduct academic research, and explore methods of inquiry.
-As well, they work with a class Blackboard site, are introduced to the usefulness of visual rhetoric in their writing, and are encouraged to include their GSW papers in an electronic portfolio which they will maintain throughout their college career.
+As well, they work with a class Canvas site, are introduced to the usefulness of visual rhetoric in their writing, and are encouraged to include their GSW papers in an electronic portfolio which they will maintain throughout their college career.